Create a

 The core elements of building a culture, capabilities, and standards for a non-toxic workplace

 Building a non-toxic workplace culture involves cultivating an environment where employees feel valued, supported, and engaged.
 The core elements of establishing a healthy workplace, culture, and standards should be developed and integrated into all employee-facing processes and expectations.
-In addition, as leaders and managers set the tone for acceptable behavior and expectations, they should be selected, developed, and managed carefully.
+In addition, as leaders and managers set the tone for acceptable behavior and expectations, they should be carefully selected, developed, and managed.

 Effective leadership is fundamental to a non-toxic workplace.
 Leaders should model transparency, open communication, and empathy.
 Regularly communicating the organization's vision, mission, values, and expectations fosters employee trust and alignment.
 Leadership selection criteria should include considerations of past feedback and demonstrated competencies and strengths as leaders, motivators, coaches, and developers of high performers.
-Management and Leadership Development programs should emphasize constructive leadership behaviors, promotion standards, and compensation structures should be designed to reinforce the desired behaviors and regular managerial assessments should include 360-degree or upward feedback that monitors the quality of their leadership from their subordinates' viewpoint.
+Management and Leadership Development programs should emphasize constructive leadership behaviors.
+Promotion standards and compensation structures should be designed to reinforce the desired behaviors, and regular managerial assessments should include 360-degree or upward feedback that monitors the quality of their leadership from their subordinates' viewpoints.

 Prioritize diversity and inclusion to create a workplace where individuals from diverse backgrounds feel welcome and valued.
 Encourage collaboration and respect for different perspectives, fostering a culture that celebrates diversity.
 Create programs that develop and support the promotion of properly skilled managers and leaders of diverse populations.
-Leadership oversight and governance of the full range of diversity considerations – of not only personal characteristics but also of thought, perspectives, experience bases, problem-solving approaches, etc. can drive the necessary acceptance (and expectations) of different styles and methods and processes of performing work, continuous improvement, and solution development.
+Leadership oversight and governance of the full range of diversity considerations—not only personal characteristics but also thought, perspectives, experience bases, or problem-solving approaches—can drive the necessary acceptance (and expectations) of different styles, methods, and processes for performing work, continuous improvement, and solution development.

 Develop an enterprise mission statement that communicates a consistent, organization-wide direction and purpose, associated values that guide managerial and employee behavior, decision-making, and relationship management, and a competency model that provides specific direction and performance/behavioral expectations for employees and leaders.
 Leverage those values and competencies in the performance management, employee and leadership development, and succession planning/promotion decision-making processes.
 Uphold strong ethical standards and values.
 Establish clear and consistently enforced HR policies and procedures, including guidelines for behavior, conflict resolution, and expectations for performance.
 Clarity in these areas promotes fairness and helps prevent misunderstandings or misinterpretations.